 On a Personal Note:

 Jayne is a recovery coach turned CEO of an Eating Disorder and Body Image practice.
 Jayne is 30 years old and lives with progressive chronic illnesses and is newly disabled within the last 4 years.
 Jayne uses that life experience to help others find body acceptance even when they feel their body’s are betraying them.
-I am incredibly and my passion is to help ALL women find self-confidence and self-love within a culture that won’t allow them to!
+Her passion and purpose is to help ALL women find self-confidence and self-love within a culture that won’t allow them to!
 Jayne also started The AND Initiative which helps others living with disability find freedom in their lives.She is about empowering women and advocating for eating disorder recovery, body appreciation, disability rights and a positive sense of community.